SmeeK153/Domain.Design.Foundations/Foundations/README.md

 ### Entity
 #### Identity
-Entities are identified by their individual Id value, which may not change, but their remaining component values may be altered.
-The underlying identity determination of an entity may not be changed.
+`Entity`'s are mutable objects that represent a reference to an underlying concept that may have changing properties, the component values of the concept may change without affecting the underlying identity of the concept.

 #### Equality
-The default equality between entities is defined via their Id value and their remaining component values are ignored.
+Equivalence between `Entity`'s is determined by their `Id` value and only by their `Id` value; all remaining component values are ignored.

 #### Effects
-In order for the effects (via `DomainEvent`s) published by the entity to be consumed, an observer must subscribe to the specific entity's events within its respective context (i.e., sub-domain, infrastructure, etc.) via `Subscribe(IObserver<DomainEvent> observer)`;
-the result yields a disposable subscription to facilitate the unsubscription process.
+`Entity`'s have the ability to create effects for state changes to be propagated to any subsequent layers and/or sub-systems.
+In order to facilitate this process, any `Entity` has the ability to emit events via `PublishDomainEvent(DomainEvent domainEvent)`.
+In order for subsequent systems to consume these events, they must subscribe to the respective `Entity` before any effects are created via `Subscribe(IObserver<DomainEvent> observer)`.

 #### Example
 ```csharp